Heart and Blood Conditions

-Your child will also need an electrocardiogram (ECG) test, which provides information about how their heart works.
+Your child will also have an electrocardiogram (ECG) test to tell doctors information about how your child’s heart works.

 A provider can measure this time and know if it takes longer than normal.
-If it takes longer, it's called a prolonged QT interval.
-A child with a prolonged QT interval may have long QT syndrome.
+If it takes longer, it’s called a “prolonged QT interval.”
+A child with a prolonged QT interval may have LQTS.

-Some children with LQTS do not have a prolonged QT interval all the time.
-So an ECG with not always detect it.
-To find out enough about the electrical signal in your child’s heart, your child may need to wear a portable ECG device, called a Holter monitor.
+An ECG will not always detect LQTS because some children do not have a prolonged QT interval all of the time.
+To get enough information about the electrical signal in your child’s heart, your child may need to wear a portable ECG device called a Holter monitor.
 This device can record their heart’s activity for 24 hours.